[Interview] EU preparing 'concentration camps' for migrants

 If they try to make it to Ceuta, or use roads leading to the sea crossing to Spain, they face Moroccan military police and army checkpoints.

-They then face Ceuta's six-metre high wire fences fitted with infra-red, motion, and noise detectors.
+They then face Ceuta's double, six-metre high wire fences fitted with infra-red, motion, and noise detectors.

-If they go to Ceuta's main gate, perhaps with a dodgy visa, the symbolism of "social rejection" is clear.
+If they go to Ceuta's main gate, perhaps with a dodgy visa, the symbolism of "rejection" is clear.

 The gate itself resembles the crossing from Egypt to Gaza, with hundreds of metres of stone and wire-cage corridors under video surveillance.